 The Assistant has been credited as the first film to address the #MeToo movement.
 Thinking about it long after the credits roll, it’s unbelievable how this behaviour had continued unchecked for as long as it did.

-Available from 10 June 2020 for rent on Google Play, iTunes, Fetch TV, Telstra Bigpond, Sony (Playstation Network), Microsoft and Quickflix.
+The Assistant is screening now on Foxtel.
+Available for rent on Google Play, iTunes, Fetch TV, Telstra Bigpond, Sony (Playstation Network), Microsoft and Quickflix from 24 June 2020.

 About The Assistant

 Running time: 87 minutes